vladflore/blog/_posts/2020-06-04-aws-ec2-sonarqube.markdown

 #### Configure SonarQube

 First step is to _enable the mutation testing support_, which means that you have to _install a plugin_.
-For this login with the default credentials `admin/admin`, go to `Administration -> Marketplace` and search for `Mutation Analysis` [plugin][mt-plugin] and install it.
+For this, login with the default credentials `admin/admin`, go to `Administration -> Marketplace` and search for `Mutation Analysis` [plugin][mt-plugin] and install it.
 Restart the server.

 ![sonar-mt-plugin](./assets/images/sonar-mt-plugin.png)

 Next, we need to create a new _quality profile_, which will contain the _default SonarQube Java rules_ and the _Mutation Analysis rules_ and set it as the _default profile for Java_.

-Follow the steps listed on [this article][mt-config] under the section _Enable the Mutation Analysis Rules_ to achieve the above mentioned.
+Follow the steps listed in [this article][mt-config] under the section _Enable the Mutation Analysis Rules_ to achieve the above mentioned.

 When finished it should look something similar to this: